carlosperate/Docs/docs/03_Advanced_Setup/01_Create_A_Bootable_MicroSD_Card_From_Sources.md

 ```

-(This operation could take up to 20 minutes, depending on the PC used) The compiled Binary (uImage) will now be available in the arch/arm/boot/ folder.
+(This operation could take up to 20 minutes, depending on the PC used) The compiled binary (uImage) will now be available in the arch/arm/boot/ folder.

 Copy it in the previous folder: